cabforum/smime/SBR.md

 DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits).

+DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of the logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

 #### 4.2.2.2 Multi-perspective issuance corroboration

 CAs SHOULD implement [Section 3.2.2.9](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3229-multi-perspective-issuance-corroboration) of the TLS Baseline Requirements before March 15, 2025.
 Effective May 15, 2025 CAs SHALL implement [Section 3.2.2.9](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3229-multi-perspective-issuance-corroboration) of the TLS Baseline Requirements.
 This optional delay to the Phased Implementation Timeline for MPIC is intended to assist S/MIME Certificate Issuers with no TLS MPIC obligations.